 Statistical Analysis and Language Modeling for Speech Recognition

 It is much difficult to analyze the speech because of its variations.
 Humans may use different sentence structures while talking about the same concept.
 As the number of speakers increases, the system has to recognize more voices.
 The variability grows and the possibility of mistakes also increases.
-For simple voice detection program that listens to your voice and then types, a simple pattern recognition system can work well.
+For a simple voice detection program that listens to your voice and then types, a simple pattern recognition system can work well.
 However, we can use the rules of a language also.
-Which will further improve the performance; they are referred as language modeling.
+Which will further improve the performance; they are referred to as language modeling.

-Two models, which give best results, are the Hidden Markov Model (HMM) and neural networks.
+Two models, which give the best results, are the Hidden Markov Model (HMM) and neural networks.
 Both models have some complex mathematical functions.
 But, they can handle the information, known to the system for figuring out hidden information.
 For each voice speech segment, HMM provides a best guess.
 This is based on all the extracted features from the spectrum and pieces of phonemes.
-The same process continues for the next speech segment and referred as Markov chain.
+The same process continues for the next speech segment and referred to as the Markov chain.
 For details about HMM in Speech recognition, please follow the link at .

 How Systems Exploit the Efficiency of Deep Learning in Speech Recognition

 Dynamic programming can help in credit assignment and reduce problem depth in reinforcement learning.
 Its algorithms are essential for the systems.
 They associate the concepts of neural networks and graphical models like HMMs.
 The purpose of learning is about finding the weights that enable the NNs to perform as intended.
 These behaviors require chains of complex computational stages.
 Each stage transforms the cumulative activation of the network.
-The behaviors itself depend on the problem and the way how neurons are connected in a network.
+The behaviors themselves depend on the problem and the way how neurons are connected in a network.

 Deep learning accurately assigns scores across a number of such stages.
 Many algorithms learn structural hierarchies of more abstract data representations.
-Continuous learning is to add previously-learned concept in the current stage.
+Continuous learning is to add previously-learned concepts in the current stage.
 The cyclic recurrent neural networks (RNN) are the deepest of all neural networks.
 These can create process memories of arbitrary sequences of input patterns.
 Alex Graves , have evaluated the deep RNNs performance.
-They combined multiple levels of representation with flexible use of long-range context.
+They combined multiple levels of representation with the flexible use of long-range context.
 According to their results, Long-Short-Term-Memory (LSTM) achieved a score of 17.7%.
 The tests were performed on the TIMIT phoneme recognition benchmark.

 What to Use: Speech Recognition Software Products

 Apple’s Siri: can help you get things done through voice.
 It provides a variety of command support.
-It is tuned into the world, working with Wikipedia, Yelp, Rotten Tomatoes, Shazam, and other online services.
+It is tuned in to the world, working with Wikipedia, Yelp, Rotten Tomatoes, Shazam, and other online services.

 - SiriKit: enables your iOS apps to work with Siri.

 - Google’s Now: .
-It is an intelligent personal assistant provides voice search and commands.
+It is an intelligent personal assistant that provides voice search and commands.
 It also provides APIs for developers.